dwiddows/lplangid/README.md

 'fr'
 ```

-A single `correct' language is not always the most appropriate output.
+A single 'correct' language is not always the most appropriate output.
 For more informative options, see [RecommendedUsagePatterns](https://github.com/LivePersonInc/lplangid/wiki/RecommendedUsagePatterns).

 ## Data Preparation and Distribution